 Check the floor after a few strokes to ensure there is no water on it.
 If you see standing water, wipe it away with a clean cloth or towel.

 It is also critical that you do not make steam cleaning a regular component of your cleaning routine.
 The hot steam might cause the seal on your laminate floor to deteriorate.
 Some floor manufacturers may even cancel warranties if steam is used to clean them.

 This post may contain affiliate links.
 Full disclosure here.

 What Is a Steam Mop?

 A steam mop is a one-of-a-kind cleaning tool that uses hot steam to blast and dissolve dirt, filth, and, most importantly, germs.
 A basic steam mop is made up of a handle and a trigger.
 There’s also a long stick and a floorhead with a microfibre pad.

 Some steam mops will circulate steam across the whole pad to provide thorough floor covering.
 Others are more focused on a single location.
 The most appealing aspect of these cleaners is that they sterilize without the use of any chemicals.

 Simply fill the reservoir with tap or distilled water, plug it in, and wait for it to heat up.
 Most steamers will take 30 to 60 seconds to heat up completely.
 Press the trigger to emit steam while cleaning.
 The microfiber pad will then remove debris and excess moisture from your floors, leaving them virtually dry.

-Wet mopping, as well as wet pad sweeping, can leave moisture on laminate for several minutes.
+Mopping, as well as at pad stepping, can leave moisture on laminate for several minutes.

 Even on the lowest setting, the high warmth of the steam is sufficient to disinfect your floors.